Locally normal subgroups of totally disconnected groups. Part I: General theory: Restrictions on the group topology

+We see from Theorem~\ref{thm:lc_completion}(i) that the embedding $G \rightarrow E$ is not dependent on the choice of $\mcA$, only on $G$ and the commensurability class of $U$.
+Thus if $(G,U)$ is any faithful weakly decomposable Hecke pair, we may define $E$ to be the \defbold{centraliser lattice completion} ($\lcent$-completion) of $(G,U)$, denoted $\hat{G}_{\lcent}$.
+For example, if $G$ is a branch group, regarded as a Hecke pair $(G,G)$, then $\hat{G}_{\lcent}$ is the \defbold{congruence completion} of $G$ in the sense of \cite{BSZ}.

+Theorem~\ref{thm:lc_completion} is of interest even if $(G,U)$ is \tdlc, as it has implications for the topologies that are compatible with the group structure of $G$.
+In this case, $G = \hat{G}_{\lcent}$ as topological groups.
+Notice that if $G$ is second-countable, then $|G:U|$ is countable.

-We can now prove a slightly more general form of Theorem~\ref{intro:rigid}.
+In particular, we can prove a slightly more general form of Theorem~\ref{intro:rigid}.

-\begin{thm} Let $G$ be a second-countable \tdlc group with trivial quasi-centre.
-Make one of the following hypotheses: \begin{enumerate}[(a)] \item There is a C-stable locally normal subgroup $H$ of $G$ such that $H = \Comm_G(H)$ and $G$ acts faithfully on $\mcA = \ldlat(G;H)$. \item $G$ is locally C-stable and and $G$ acts faithfully on $\mcA = \lcent(G)$.\end{enumerate} Then the topology of $G$ is the coarsest group topology on $G$ that forms a Baire space.
+\begin{cor} Let $G$ be a \tdlc group that is faithful weakly decomposable.
+Let $L$ be a topological group and let $\theta:L \rightarrow G$ be an abstract group isomorphism, such that one of the following conditions holds: \begin{enumerate}[(i)] \item $L$ is a \tdlc group, and there exists an open compact subgroup $U$ of $L$ such that $\theta(U)$ is open and compact in $G$. \item $G$ is second-countable and the topology of $L$ is a Baire space. \end{enumerate}